Gabrielnero000/PBR-Playground/README.md

  \end{bmatrix} = O - v_1
 $$

-The Wald's algorithim project the triangle in a 2D
+The Wald's algorithim project the triangle in a 2D plane (the $XY$ plane, for example) to do all calculations in 2D

 ## Gallery: Images of Experiments
 PBR is about genereate beautiful CG images, so here they are!
 The images in this section was generated using my code or existing PBR softwares.
 I hope you appreciate it!